 Students in online courses are required to 'attend' class and participate just as if they were in a traditional face-to-face course.
-This means that instructors are required to set up policies and procedures in the syllabus for how much each lecture, reading assignment, discussion or project qualifies as a meeting during the course of a week/learning unit/course module.
+This means that instructors are required to set up activities in the syllabus sop that students have a reading assignment, discussion or project qualifies as an 'academically engaging activity' or meeting required during the course of a week.
 It is important that online and hybrid instructors clearly state in their syllabus about what constitutes participation and late work.
 It is the responsibility of each online and/or hybrid student to know the attendance and absence policies and/or procedures of each class in which he or she is enrolled.
-It is required of each online/hybrid faculty to inform his or her online/hybrid class of the attendance and absence policies and/or procedures at the start (first week of online/hybrid course) of each semester.
+It is required of each online/hybrid faculty to inform his or her online/hybrid class of the attendance and absence policies and/or procedures the course syllabus at the start (first week of online/hybrid course) of each semester.